pmixer/SASRec.pytorch/README.md

 }
 ```

-For questions or collaborations, pls feel free to create a new issue in this repo or drop me an email using the email address as shared.
+For questions or collaborations, pls create a new issue in this repo or drop me an email using the email address as shared.

 ---